Texas Notice to Beneficiaries of being Named in Will

 Key components of this form

-• Executor or personal representative’s contact information
+• Executor or personal representative's contact information.

-• List of beneficiaries named in the will
+• List of named beneficiaries.

 Free preview